-Think like your customer: what would be helpful to the people searching for your product and/or service and then, you create content to answer these questions.
-While you’re doing your research, check the reading level of your end users to write they way they speak.
+Think like your customer: what would be helpful to the people searching for your product and/or service then, you create content to answer these questions.
+While you’re doing your research, check the reading level of your end users to write the way they speak.

 This is the foundation of creating search-friendly content.

 We’re going to cover these elements of on-page SEO: